 The Panasonic S5 is an excellent option for studio video.
 Videos are sharply rendered and low in graininess even when shooting in dimly-lit environments.
 It also features a wide variety of inputs and outputs for various videography accessories, like external recorders, headphones, or auxiliary mics.
 Its autofocus system delivers exceptional overall performance, and its menu system is easy-to-understand.

 The Panasonic S5 isn't designed for action video.
-It's too big to be mounted on a chest or helmet rig and isn't capable of recording at high frame rates in 4k or FHD for generating smooth slow-motion video.
-That said, it does a great job of reducing camera shake, offers impressive overall video quality, and feels superbly well-built.
+It's too big to be mounted on a chest or helmet rig and isn't capable of recording at high frame rates in 4k for generating smooth slow-motion video, though it does have a slow-motion mode in 1080p.
+On the upside, it does a great job of reducing camera shake, offers impressive overall video quality, and feels superbly well-built.

 Let us know in the discussions if you come across another variant, so we can update our review.